jpmorganchase/modular/docs/commands.md

 Modular is designed to emulate `react-scripts` with an opinionated way of developing, building and testing UI applications.

+## `modular init`

+Initializes a modular root type package.json in the current directory with packages folder set up to add modular packages to.

+### Options:

+`-y`: Equivalent to setting it for `npm init`.
+Generates an empty npm project without all of the interactive processes.

+`--prefer-offline`: Uses offline yarn cache when possible

 ## `modular add <path/to/package>`

 Adds a new package by creating a new workspace at `packages/path/to/package`.